AlexPoltak/vrs_cvicenie_3/README.md

 {return type} Project::getVisualParameter{name of paramter}()
 ```

-2.To set value of specific visual parameter use:
+2. To set value of specific visual parameter use:

 ```js
     void setVisualParameter{name of parameter}(value)
 ```

-2. For obtaining whether shake filter is enabled use:
+3. For obtaining whether shake filter is enabled use:

 ```js
   bool getUseShakeFilter()